AlexandreGrego/photonplatform/README.md

 ##Environment requirements:
 - Photon Platform Deployed
-  - The repository includes two files; [install.sh](install.sh) and [photon-platform-config.yaml](photon-platform-config.yaml), you can conifgure the yaml file to match you environment and use the install script to deploy it with the photon cli binary found below.
+  - The repository includes two files; [install.sh](install.sh) and [photon-platform-config.yaml](photon-platform-config.yaml), you can conifgure the yaml file to match you environment and use the install script to deploy it with the [photon cli binary](https://github.com/vmware/photon-controller/releases).
 - You can use this guide to deploy Photon Platform - [Photon Controller Quick Start Guide](https://vmware.github.io/photon-controller/assets/files/Photon_Controller_Getting_Started_Guide_20151116.pdf)

 ##Workstation Software Requirements: